rossmawd/react-template/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run jest`

-Launches the test runner in the interactive watch mode.\
+Starts the Jest test runner in watch mode (i.e. it re-runs the tests when you make changes to your files)
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`